miellaby/entrelacs/ArrowsSpacePrototype.md

 * the arrow definition, that is
   * two arrow adresses for a pair
-  * a checksum and a binary string for a tag or a blob cryptographic signature.
+  * a checksum and a binary string for a tag or a blob cryptographic footprint.
 * its root flag (one mutable bit)
 * back-references from the arrow ends to the arrow
 * etc.